chinapedia/wikipedia.abstract.en/Page/Satanism.md

 Forerunners and early forms

-Baphomet.png's Sabbatic Goat (known as The Goat of Mendes or Baphomet) has become one of the most common symbols of Satanism.]]
+'s Sabbatic Goat (known as The Goat of Mendes or Baphomet) has become one of the most common symbols of Satanism.]]

 The first person to promote a Satanic philosophy was the Pole Stanislaw Przybyszewski, who promoted a Social Darwinian ideology.